-Scottish Drugs Forum currently recruits AWTP trainees once per year only and this will be publicised when appropriate.
-The number of places available each year is dependent on the availability of funding.
+Scottish Drugs Forum currently recruits trainees once per year only and this will be publicised when appropriate.
+The number of places available each year and where projects are running varies depending on the availability of funding.

-Competition for places on AWTP is high and many more applications are received each year than there are places.
+Competition for places is high and many more applications are received each year than there are places.

-Scottish Drugs Forum recommends that people thinking about applying to become an AWTP – or are thinking of re-applying for the course – should look at beginning or continuing voluntary work in a social care setting prior to application.
+Scottish Drugs Forum recommends that people thinking about applying to become a trainee – or are thinking of re-applying for the project – should look at beginning or continuing voluntary work in a social care setting prior to application.

 This will help them gain valuable experience and help demonstrate they are ready and able to cope with the pressures of classroom-based study and working in a social care environment.

-If you want more information on becoming an AWTP trainee contact enquiries(at)sdf.org.uk
+If you want more information on becoming an AWTP/RWTP trainee contact email@example.com

-Vacancies for AWTP are usually advertised around October/November each year, please check here for current vacancies.
+Vacancies for AWTP and RWTP will be advertised on the SDF jobs section on the website, please check here for current vacancies.

 Become a Placement Provider

-Placement providers are vital to the ongoing success of the AWTP.
+Placement providers are vital to the ongoing success of AWTP/RWTP.

-If you are interested in providing a placement opportunity for a Trainee Addiction Worker, please contact suzanne(at)sdf.org.uk or lisa(at)sdf.org.uk, our West and East Coordinators, for more information.
+If you are interested in providing a placement opportunity for a Trainee, please contact Lynne Macdonald – firstname.lastname@example.org, Lisa Bradley – email@example.com, or Lewis Boddy – firstname.lastname@example.org, our AWTP Coordinators, for more information.

-Please contact Chris Messenger, Senior Development Officer, Scottish Drugs Forum
+Please contact Colin Pomeroy, Senior Development Officer, Scottish Drugs Forum